aaroncoyner/dissertateOHSU/README.md

 <br>

-In the folder, there are other RMarkdown files called `Chapter1.Rmd`, `Chapter2.Rmd`, etc. These are the files where you will do the writing and analyzing.
+In the folder, there are other RMarkdown files called `aim_1.Rmd`, `aim_2.Rmd`, etc. These are the files where you will do the writing and analyzing.
 The main RMarkdown file will bring all these files together into one document.
-The only things you need to update in the main RMarkdown file is the `yaml` information, the abstracts, acknowledgments, and dedication.
+The only things you need to update in the main RMarkdown file is the `setup` information.

 For the references, use the BibTex file named bibliography.bib.
 I used Mendeley as my references manager and then exported all of my references